LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/docs/_index.md

 ## Motivation

-To make it fast and simple to handle form submissions for **unlimited web forms** of **unlimited websites** without minimum monthly per-app fees, or restrictive free usage offerings.
+To make it fast and simple to handle and access/view form submissions for **unlimited web forms** of **unlimited websites** without minimum monthly per-web-app fees, or restrictive free usage offerings.

+Depending on your scenario, you get webforms for your web-apps for free, near-free, or extremely reduced cost, with significant time-savings compared to developing, deploying or managing a new form-handling app for each web-app.

 ## What is LoveYouForms?